IrakliGurgenidze/Image-Processing-Application/README.md

 and running commands with the parsed arguments.
 When a command is run, its command object is retrieved from the HashMap and execute() is called.

+*ImageUtil (Class)*: Provides methods to read png, gif, png, bitmap, and ppm files into a generic Image object used internally by ImageStorageModel.

+*SplitUtil (Class)*: A utility file for operations involving the split keyword.

 ### Run Instructions & Details ###